Wiki · Person · Last reviewed June 25, 2026

 Anthropic and Conflicts

-This role is substantively relevant because Anthropic's Responsible Scaling Policy is one of the most visible attempts to bind frontier AI development to capability thresholds, safeguards, security requirements, risk reports, and internal governance.
-It is also controversial because any company-side safety framework operates under commercial, competitive, national-security, and reputational pressure.
+This role is substantively relevant because Anthropic's Responsible Scaling Policy is one of the most visible attempts to bind frontier AI development to capability thresholds, safeguards, security requirements, risk reports, external review, and internal governance.
+As of June 25, 2026, Anthropic's RSP page lists version 3.3 as effective May 26, 2026 and describes version 3.0 as a comprehensive rewrite that added Frontier Safety Roadmaps and Risk Reports.

-Karnofsky's Carnegie article disclosed that he is married to Anthropic president Daniela Amodei and has financial exposure to Anthropic and OpenAI through his spouse.
+Karnofsky's Carnegie biography disclosed that he is married to Anthropic president Daniela Amodei and has financial exposure to Anthropic and OpenAI through his spouse.
 For a wiki profile, this is not gossip.
 It is source hygiene.
 His arguments can be evaluated on their merits, but readers should know when a public AI risk strategist has close ties to the frontier companies affected by the policies under discussion.

 Central Tensions